Applying for a reduced earning capacity pension

 - medical rehabilitation or

-- vocational rehabilitation, for example through retraining or work aids.
+- vocational rehabilitation, such as through retraining or assistive devices.

 - You have not yet reached the standard retirement age.
-This is the age at which you can start receiving your regular standard retirement pension.
+This is the age at which you become eligible to receive the standard old-age pension.

-- You have been insured for at least 5 years.
+- You have been covered by pension insurance for at least 5 years.
 This corresponds to the so-called general waiting period.

 -